 This post contains affiliate links.
 Please read my disclosure for more info.

-My newest and most favorite hobby (obsession) is flat lay photography.
-There are different flat lay photography layouts and it can involve anything you like; be it clothes, food, products, etc. As the name suggests, the subject has to be on a flat surface, and the photo taken from above or a slight angle.
+There are different flat lay photography layouts and can involve anything you like; be it clothes, food, products, etc. As the name suggests, the subject has to be on a flat surface, and the photo taken from above or a slight angle.
 There are various advantages of flat lay photography, especially for businesses that deal with products.

 While I am no expert at this, through my little experience I have learnt a thing or two about flat lay photography and that is why I am excited to share with you a few tips and pointers to help you up your flat lay game;

 Having a theme for your flat lays is the first step when it comes to flat lay photography.
 This, most often than not, will depend on what you are involved in or what you are trying to sell.
 For instance if it’s beauty related, most of your products will be cosmetics, or clothes for a fashion related theme.